ThorpeJosh/tp-timesheet/README.md

 # submit for Mon 3/10/22 to Thursday 6/10/22
 tp-timesheet --start '3/10/22' --count 5

+# Schedule the form to submit automatically on weekdays
+tp-timesheet --automate weekdays

 # append '--debug' to any command to get more log messages about what is going on
 ```